 Do you want to improve equality and diversity in your organization?
 Equality and diversity are profitable and create a better working environment and better service for your customers.
 Becoming more equal and diverse will increase your creativity and make you more innovative.

 I work with equality, diversity and statistics in a way that makes it easily accessible, educational and fun.
-When I develop an action plan it will always be based on your situation and needs, and you will know how to use it to reach your goals.

 Below are some examples of services I provide.
 They will of course be adjusted to the needs and wishes that you and your organization have.
 My services are available in Swedish and English.